-If the allegation made to a member of staff concerns the Headteacher, the person receiving the allegation will immediately inform the Chair of Trustees, Louisa Brown, via ahenwood@tggsacademy.org who will consult the LADO as above, without notifying the Headteacher first.
+If the allegation made to a member of staff concerns the Headteacher, the person receiving the allegation will immediately inform the Chair of Trustees, Louisa Brown, via ahenwood@tggsacademy.org, who will consult the LADO as above, without notifying the Headteacher first.

-The school will follow the Torbay procedures for managing allegations against staff, procedures set out in KCSiE 2023 and the school's Managing Allegations policy and procedures.
+The school will follow the allegations against adults' policy and procedures set out in KCSiE 2024.

-Suspension of the member of staff, excluding the Headteacher, against whom an allegation has been made, needs careful consideration, and the Headteacher will seek the advice of the LADO and an HR Consultant in making this decision.
+Suspension of the member of staff, excluding the Headteacher, against whom an allegation has been made, needs careful consideration, and the Headteacher will seek the advice of the LADO and Torbay HR in making this decision.
 In the event of an allegation against the Headteacher, the decision to suspend will be made by the Chair of Trustees with advice as above.
-Allegations regarding the proprietor of an independent school will be referred to the Local Authority Designated Officer (Independent Schools only).